juice-shop/juice-shop/README.md

 > [First you 😂😂then you 😢](https://twitter.com/kramse/status/1073168529405472768)
 > ([@kramse](https://twitter.com/kramse))

-OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
+OWASP Juice Shop is probably the most modern and sophisticated intentionally insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
 Juice Shop encompasses vulnerabilities from the entire